hvpatel96/bime535Primer/healthcare_system.md

 ## References
 Bodenheimer, T., & Grumbach, Kevin.
 (2016).
 Understanding health policy: A clinical approach (Seventh ed., McGraw-Hill's AccessMedicine).
 New York: McGraw-Hill Education.

-Himmelstein  DU  et al Medical bankruptcy in the United States, 2007. results of a national study.
-Am J Med.
-2009;122:741–746.
+Himmelstein, Thorne, Warren, & Woolhandler.
+(2009).
+Medical Bankruptcy in the United States, 2007: Results of a National Study.
+The American Journal of Medicine, 122(8), 741-746.